pegjs/pegjs/README.md

 Using the Parser
 ----------------

 Using the generated parser is simple — just call its `parse` method and pass an input string as a parameter.
 The method will return a parse result (the exact value depends on the grammar used to build the parser) or throw an exception if the input is invalid.
-The exception will contain `line`, `column` and `message` properties with more details about the error.
+The exception will contain `offset`, `line`, `column` and `message` properties with more details about the error.

     parser.parse("abba"); // returns ["a", "b", "b", "a"]